 - Eligibility.
-In order to receive a Paycheck Protection Program loan under this section, eligible entities must: - 1. meet the SBA's revenue size standard, if applicable; - 2. employ not more than 300 or fewer employees; and - 3. demonstrate at least a 50 percent reduction in gross receipts in the first or second quarter of 2020 relative to the same 2019 quarter. - Eligible entities must be businesses, certain non-profit entities, veterans' organizations, tribal businesses, self-employed individuals, sole proprietors, independent contractors, or small agricultural co-operatives. - Ineligible entities include publicly-traded businesses, entities listed in 13 C.F.R.
+In order to receive a Paycheck Protection Program loan under this section, eligible entities must: - 1. meet the SBA's revenue size standard, if applicable; - 2. employ not more than 300 or fewer employees; and - 3. demonstrate at least a 35 percent reduction in gross receipts in the first or second quarter of 2020 relative to the same 2019 quarter. - Eligible entities must be businesses, certain non-profit entities including certain 501(c)(6) organizations, veterans' organizations, tribal businesses, self-employed individuals, sole proprietors, independent contractors, or small agricultural co-operatives. - Ineligible entities include publicly-traded businesses, entities listed in 13 C.F.R.
 120.110 except for entities from that regulation which have otherwise been made eligible by statute or guidance, businesses in financial services which received a Paycheck Protection Program loan in the first round of funding, and entities affiliated with entities in the People's Republic of China. - Loan terms.
-In general, borrowers may receive a loan amount of to 2.5 times average total monthly payroll costs in the one year prior to the loan, up to \$2 million. - Seasonal employers may calculate their maximum loan amount based on a 12week period beginning February 15, 2019 or March 1, 2019, and ending June 30, 2019, or any consecutive 12-week period between May 1, 2019 and September 15, 2019. - New entities may calculate loans by taking 2.5x the sum of total monthly payments divided by the total number of months in which payments were made. - Businesses in NAICS Code 72 will be considered eligible if no single location employs more than 300 employees.
-These firms may not receive a loan greater than \$2 million in total. - An eligible entity may only receive one covered loan. - Businesses who have received a Paycheck Protection Program loan may not receive another SBA loan that aggregates to an excess of \$10 million. - Churches and religion organizations.
-Expresses the sense of Congress that the Administrator's guidance clarifying the eligibility of churches and religious organizations was proper and prohibits the application of regulations otherwise rendering ineligible businesses principally engaged in teaching, instructing, counseling, or indoctrinating religion or religious beliefs. - Loan forgiveness.
+In general, borrowers may receive a loan amount of to 2.5 times average total monthly payroll costs in the one year prior to the loan or the calendar year 2019, up to \$2 million. - Seasonal employers may calculate their maximum loan amount based on a 12-week period beginning February 15, 2019 or March 1, 2019, and ending June 30, 2019, or any consecutive 12-week period between May 1, 2019 and September 15, 2019. - New entities may calculate loans by taking 2.5x the sum of total monthly payments divided by the total number of months in which payments were made. - Firms with multiple locations may not receive a loan greater than \$2 million in total. - o An eligible entity may only receive one covered loan. - o Businesses who have received a Paycheck Protection Program loan may not receive another SBA loan that aggregates to an excess of \$10 million. - Churches and religion organizations.
+Expresses the sense of Congress that the Administrator's guidance clarifying the eligibility of churches and religious organizations was proper and prohibits the application of regulations otherwise rendering ineligible businesses principally engaged in teaching, instructing, or counseling religion or religious beliefs. - Loan forgiveness.
 Borrowers of a Paycheck Protection Program Second Draw would be eligible for loan forgiveness equal to the sum of their payroll costs, covered mortgage, rent, utility payments, covered operations expenditures, covered property damage costs, covered supplier costs, and covered worker protection expenditures incurred before January 1, 2021.
 The 60/40 cost allocation between payroll and non-payroll costs in order to receive full forgiveness will continue to apply.